 Although John failed the test that he had been rigorously studying for, he felt ______.

 With just a change from ‘because’ to ‘although,’ we must radically change our approach to the problem.
 Now, an appropriate prediction might be “fine,” “happy,” “undeterred,” “undiscouraged.”

-Remember, we cannot simply gloss over the trigger words in sentence completions.
-Whenever you practice, mentally take note of the trigger words in a sentence.
+Remember, we cannot simply gloss over the trigger words in text completions.
+Whenever you practice, mentally take note of the trigger words in the text.
 It will help you avoid simple mistakes that may cost you big points on the exam.